Skip to main content

 • High risk

-The International Neuroblastoma Risk Group (INRG) classification is a newer system that is now being used to help researchers in different countries compare results and work together to find the best treatments.
-This system is based on the INRGSS staging system, which includes the image-defined risk factors (IDRFs), as well as many of the prognostic factors listed in Neuroblastoma Stages and Prognostic Markers, such as:
+The INRG classification is another system that is being used to help researchers in different countries compare results and work together to find the best treatments.

-The INRG classification uses these factors to put children into 16 different pre-treatment groups (lettered A through R).
-Each pre-treatment group falls into 1 of 4 overall risk groups:
+Like the COG system, the INRG classification uses tumor stage and prognostic factors to put children into risk groupings.
+However, the INRG system includes 16 different pre-treatment groups (lettered A through R) and each pre-treatment group falls into 1 of 4 overall risk groups:

 • Very low risk